bi119aTe5hXk/A2IPNS/README.md

 3. Enable the service on Android app.

-4. Wait for notifications in your Android device.
-They should be automatic delivered to your iOS devices momentarily.
+4. Wait for notifications showing up on your Android device.
+They should be automatically delivered to your iOS devices momentarily.

 ## License / Contributors